The purpose of This project was to develop alternatives to tote bag drying and storage for farm-grown grains in the Northeast.

 Now after Construction and testing I am confident that these Bins will improve my grain drying and handling immensely, I was able to dry grain from 16% moisture to 12% moisture in about 8 hours with a little supplemental heat I would have been unable to accomplish that with drying in a tote bag.
 The other upsides include not needing a forklift to hold the bag up for filling, they are stackable and rodent-proof.

 Slanted roof grain bin

 May 2016.
-Purchase Culvert caps from a company called caplugs, after finding out Culvert caps that size are not readily available.
+Purchased Culvert caps from a company called caplugs, after finding out Culvert caps that size are not readily available.
 Caps arrived were kind of cheesy, we decided to use them for the the bottom but not the top and would suggest just using a piece of plywood for the bottom of the future.

-October 2016 over the summer purchase the culvert, plastic pallets, and grain Gates.
+October 2016 over the summer purchased the culvert, plastic pallets, and grain Gates.
 Also remembered how busy summer season gets and didn’t have a chance to work on it other than accumulating the supplies.

 May 2017.
-Purchase perforated flooring from a company called McNichols who proved to be the cheapest source, it was very good quality, we ordered galvanized so that wouldn’t be a problem with rust in the future.
+Purchased perforated flooring from a company called McNichols who proved to be the cheapest source, it was very good quality, we ordered galvanized so that wouldn’t be a problem with rust in the future.

 Fall 2017.
 After things not working out over the summer because of busy season for farmers, I decided to set a date of December 2nd and 3rd for bin Construction and who ever showed up could help.

 December 2nd and 3rd I worked on the bins the 2nd and Dorn Cox showed up to help on the 3rd at the end of which Dorn was able to take home a mostly finished bin that he is going to finish at his house.